dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Christian Seberino:**
  yes
-I'm glad I'm glad that we we cleared that up because I was suspecting maybe some people would be suspicious you know how could they charge it for free you know maybe they're in in six months they're gonna there it's not going to be free anymore but you just gave a good reason why it makes sense to keep it free and so I yeah with with digital technologies it's not very it's not terribly expensive to give things for free of course that's what Google does and so that's it's not it's not it's not too surprising that people could see that you would do that so yeah yeah and very nice now
+I'm glad that we cleared
+that up because I was suspecting maybe some people would be suspicious you know how could they charge it for free you know maybe they're in six months they're gonna there it's not going to be free anymore but you just gave a good reason why it makes sense to keep it free and so I with digital technologies it's not very it's not terribly expensive to give things for free of course that's what Google does and so that's it's not too surprising that people could see that you would do that so and very nice now
 I'm curious why don't we talk about like how you're interacting with governments